Background driving distribution functions and series representation for log-gamma selfdecomposable random variables

+The L\'evy class, $L$, of \emph{selfdecomposable probability distributions (or random variables or characteristic functions)} is obtained as the limit of a linear normalization of partial sums of sequences of independent random variables.
+It constitutes a proper subclass of the class, ID, of all infinitely divisible distributions; see the books by Gnedenko and Kolmogorov (1954), Sections 29-30, Feller (1966), Chapter XVII or Lo\'eve (1963), Section 23.
+More recently in Bradley and Jurek (2016) it was proved that $L$ can be obtained by assuming only that we have strongly mixing sequences, keeping in mind that sequences of independent random variables are strongly mixing ones.

-\textbf{0.
-INTRODUCTION.} The L\'evy class L of \emph{selfdecomposable probability distributions(or selfdecomposable random variables or selfdecomposable characteristic functions)} is a natural extention of the central limit problem for independent summands.
-It is very large class and includes among others: stable, gamma , log-gamma, log-normal, $\chi^2$, Student-t, $\log|t|$, Snedecor F, hyperbolic variables and many others probability measures; cf. Jurek (1997).
+$L$ is a very large class and includes among others: stable, gamma, log-gamma, log-normal, $\chi^2$, Student-t, $\log|t|$, Snedecor F, hyperbolic variables and many other probability measures; cf. for instance Jurek (1997) and references therein.
+Moreover, the Thorin class, EGGC, of extended generalized gamma convolutions, is a subset of the class $L$; \ cf. Bondesson (1992), Chapter 7.

-The class L has the following two equivalent characterizations.
-Namely, selfdecomposable random variables $X$ admit:
+The class $L$ has the following two equivalent characterizations.
+Namely, a selfdecomposable random variable $X$ admits:

-(a) \emph{ a random integral representation}
+(a) \emph{a random integral representation}

-with respect to some (uniquely determined) L\'evy process $Y(t), t\ge 0$; and
+with respect to some (uniquely determined) L\'evy process $Y(t), t\ge 0$; and,

-(b) \emph{ a decomposition property}
+(b) \emph{a decomposition property}

-where $\bot$ means independence and to $X_c$ one refers as \emph{an innovation}, in context of autoregression sequences.
-Cf. Jurek - Vervaat (1983) or Jurek-Mason (1993), Chapter 3.
-Cf. also Appendix below.
+where $\bot$ means independence, and $X_c$ is referred to as an \emph{innovation} in the context of autoregressive sequences.
+Cf. Jurek and Vervaat (1983) or Jurek and Mason (1993), Chapter 3.

-\textbf{Terminology.} To the process $(Y(t), t\ge 0)$ in (1) we refer to as \emph{the background driving L\'evy process} (in short: BDLP) of $X$; to $Y(1)$ we refer to as \emph{ the background driving variable} (in short: BDRV) of $X$ and to the probability distribution function $G_X(a):= P(Y(1)\le a), a \in\Rset$, as \emph{ the background driving distribution function} of a selfdecomposable $X$ given in (1); (in short: BDDF of X).
-Finally, the characteristic function $\psi$ of the random variable $Y(1)$ is called \emph{the background driving characteristic function} of the characteristic function $\phi$ of $X$; (in short: $\psi$ is BDCF of $\phi$.)
+\textbf{Terminology.} We refer to the process $(Y(t), t\ge 0)$ in (1) as \emph{the background driving L\'evy process} (BDLP) of $X$, to $Y(1)$ -- as \emph{the background driving random variable} (BDRV) of $X$, and to the probability distribution function $G_X(a):= P(Y(1)\le a), a \in\Rset$, as \emph{the background driving distribution function} (BDDF) of $X$.
+Finally, the characteristic function $\psi$ of the random variable $Y(1)$ is called \emph{the background driving characteristic function} (BDCF) of the characteristic function $\phi$ of $X$.